aaronater10/sfcparse/README.md

     - importfile: Fixed exception not being thrown when no end-bracket is found on multiline imports
     - Updated exceptions to reflect correct types
     - appendfile: Fixed data starts append on second line if file empty
-    - Importing performance as dropped 7% due to theses new changes.
-However there a plans to bring performance back up, but it's still really fast.
+    - Importing performance has dropped 7% due to these new changes.
+However there are plans to bring performance back up, but it's still really fast.
 - 0.8.7
     - Fixed a major multiline import bug preventing an import when a line preceeding the first line of data was blank/there was no literal chars including a space char on that line
     - Added new test scenario for the newly fixed bug